 There are many more obstacles that women face when it comes to applying for a mortgage, but the key to overcoming these obstacles is finding a mortgage that is tailored to your circumstances.
 Having children or a flexible income structure or being their own boss should not automatically put women at a disadvantage.

 The good news is that the banking criteria is so vast and varies from lender to lender.
 Common sense underwriting and new policies being written every day to help women get mortgages, regardless of these challenges.
-This is where speaking to an expert like mortgage adviser comes in handy.
+This is where speaking to an expert like a mortgage adviser comes in handy.

 Look for one that offers a bespoke service and can find exactly which banks will lend at the cheapest rate and under which circumstances.
 This will ensures that there is a perfect mortgage for each and every client.